-Mark has a First Class BA Honours degree from the University of Warwick; an MSc from the London School of Economics; an MPhil from the University of Cambridge; and a PhD from Brunel University.
+Mark has a First Class BA Honours degree from the University of Warwick; an MSc from London School of Economics; an MPhil from the University of Cambridge; and a PhD from Brunel University.

 Mark has been a Senior Lecturer at Imperial College London, a Research Fellow at the London School of Economics and Brunel University, and a Researcher and Consultant at the Tavistock Institute.
 He has held visiting or associate posts at INSEAD, Fontainebleau, London Business School, the Tavistock Clinic and Helsinki University of Technology.
 He is currently an advisor to the Centre for Organizational Psychology, Roskilde University, Denmark.

-Mark was an external examiner at the University of Oxford between 2009-2011, and has been an External Doctoral Examiner at HEC Paris, the Tavistock Clinic, Royal Holloway University of London, Exeter University and the University of Bath.
+Mark was an external examiner at the University of Oxford between 2009-2011, and has been an External Doctoral Examiner at HEC Paris, the Tavistock Clinic, Royal Holloway University of London, Exeter University, University of Lancaster and the University of Bath.
 He reviews papers for numerous scholarly journals and is on the International Advisory Board of Organisational and Social Dynamics.
 Previously, he was on the International Editorial Boards of Human Relations, Organization Studies, and the Journal of Management Inquiry, and was an Associate Editor of Organisational and Social Dynamics.
 He has also received funding from the DTI, the Marine Safety Agency, and the Tavistock Institute for Medical Psychology.
 His publications include two edited books and numerous journal articles and book chapters.
 Mark has run leadership workshops and given keynote conference speeches at various venues, and also given talks on the writing of original journal articles.

 For many decades Mark has had a strong connection with the Tavistock Institute and Clinic, London.
 He was employed at the Tavistock Institute as a Researcher and Consultant over a two year period; for three years he undertook observational studies at the Tavistock Clinic; he has subsequently taught at the Clinic, and also been on the staff of its group relations events.
 His doctorate was co-supervised by Dr Anton Obholzer (then Director of the Tavistock Clinic), Dr Eric Miller (then Head of Group Relations, Tavistock Institute), and Professor Keith Grint (University of Warwick).